 When you sell your crypto winnings, you’ll pay Capital Gains Tax on any capital gain.
 This is the difference in value between when you acquired your asset and when you sold it.

 This gets complicated due to the cost basis.
 Your cost basis is how much you spent on your crypto.
-Arguably, when it comes to gambling winnings - you have a zero cost basis (or a negligible cost basis).
+Arguably, when it comes to gambling winnings - you have a cost basis of zero.
 So potentially, your entire crypto winnings could be subject to Capital Gains Tax in countries like Canada where they use an adjusted cost basis method.
-Meanwhile in countries like the US or Australia where you have more freedom over cost basis methods, you may be able to change this so you don’t pay Capital Gains Tax on the entire proceeds.
 You can find out more in our cost basis guide.